benjaminaltieri/dev-setup/readme.md

 $ pip install virtualenv virtualenvwrapper
 ```

-Then in order to activate the wrapper, add these lines to your `.bash_profile`:
+Then in order to activate the wrapper, add these lines to your  `.bash_profile` or `.bashrc`:

 ```bash
 # set where virtual environments will live